k98kurz/bluegenes-python/dox.md

 ### `optimize_nucleosome(measure_fitness: Callable, mutate_nucleosome: Callable, initial_population: list = None, population_size: int = 100, nucleosome_size: int = 2, gene_size: int = 10, fitness_target: int | float = 1.0, max_iterations: int = 1000, base_factory: Callable = None, factory_args: list = None, factory_kwargs: dict = None, nucleosome_name: str = None, parents_per_generation: int = 10) -> tuple[int, list[bluegenes.genes.Nucleosome]]:`

-Optimize an Nucleosome given a measure_fitness function, a mutate_nucleosome function, a population_size int, a fitness_target float, and a max_iterations int.
+Optimize a Nucleosome given a measure_fitness function, a mutate_nucleosome function, a population_size int, a fitness_target float, and a max_iterations int.
 Supply base_factory to produce Gene bases other than random ints between 0 and 10, with optional factory_args and factory_kwargs which will be passed to each call of base_factory.
 Supply nucleosome_name to assign the name to each generated Nucleosome in the population.
-Supply an nucleosome_size int and a gene_size int to customize generation of a random initial population, or supply initial_population list[Nucleosome] to specify the initial population.
+Supply a nucleosome_size int and a gene_size int to customize generation of a random initial population, or supply initial_population list[Nucleosome] to specify the initial population.
 Returns the number of iterations and the final population.